 Thank you for your willingness to support the ongoing ministry of Gallery Church in Baltimore.
 To give online, select one of the options below and click give.

-(include the neighborhood name in the address or memo line)
+(include the Neighborhood Church name in the address or memo line)

 P.O.
 Box 38538